pinknetworkx/atomicassets-js/README.md

     {"name": "arr1", "type": "int32[]"}, // you can add [] to define a type array ]);

+// the object which will be serialized does not need to have all attributes
-const rawObject = {
+// and only the ones who are set, are transferred const rawObject = {
     "attr1": -5843
 };